dehidehidehi/vim-tools-for-scheme/README.md

 # TODO

-1. [ ] Understand why racket lsp is not installing
 1. [ ] Make vimscript suggest installation of the Akku package manager if Akku is not detected on the system.
 1. [ ] Make vimscript execute `LspInstallServer racket-lsp` if the `racket-lsp` is not installed.
 1. [ ] Provide build scripts and LSP configuration for `scheme-langserver`